omer-re/Ad-matay/README.md

 For some noise reduction, I designed it to toggle between Ad - Non-ad only after some N consecutive frames of the same state.

 ### TV Controller
-Once we detected a commercial break, we'd like to skip it.
+Once we detected a commercial break, we'd like to skip it or notifying for it (playing sound alerting that commercial break has passed)
 We can transmit it to the TV using several ways, each simulated the remote control action in a different way:
 - **IR (infra-red) -** good old remote control method.
 Recording the TV's signal once then reusing it.
   - Pros: 99% of the TVs has IR receiver.